Taranaki Mountain Trek: The Pouakai Crossing

 Winter hikes are suitable only for advanced hikers with appropriate snow gear, as icy conditions and poor visibility make it a very challenging route.

-New Plymouth is a charming town with several quaintly historic hotels and B&Bs that can arrange shuttles to the pick-up and drop-off points.
+New Plymouth is a charming city with a variety of large hotels, quaintly historic guesthouses and B&Bs, all of which can arrange shuttles to the pick-up and drop-off points.
 Freedom camping is permitted in front of the Visitor Centre in North Egmont at the start of the trail.